 C. Dust the photos or documents by gently brushing off any surface dirt with a soft photographer’s brush.

 A. Place the item on the scanner bed and Preview the scan.

 B. Set your scanner for the desired file format, resolution, and compression.
 I use the archival TIFF format set at No Compression for all my photos and heirloom documents.
 My typical resolution is 600 dpi for photographs 3 x 5-inches or larger, and 300 dpi for documents.

 C. Save the file with a simple filename.
 I use the file naming system that fits my purpose for the files, most often the Four-Part Filename described in the post “Do You Need More Than One Filename Scheme?”
 Backup new files to Cloud storage or an external hard drive.

 Keep your scanning workflow as simple as possible so that it becomes routine.
 Read more about why TIFF is the preferred archival file format, and how to digitize all kinds of photographs, oversize documents, curled and rolled photos, and more in my book How to Archive Family Photos: A Step-by-Step Guide to Organize and Share Your Photos Digitally, (FamilyTree Books, 2015) available from Amazon.

+Disclosure: This website is supported by proceeds from affiliate links.
 Thank you for supporting The Family Curator website by shopping with the affiliate links on this site.